Ehsan-U/Playwright-Cluster/README.md

 ![pyversions](https://img.shields.io/pypi/pyversions/scrapy-playwright.svg)<br>
 PlaywrightKube exposes an express API endpoint to interact with playwright. it enable integration of highly available and scalable playwright cluster with the requests, scrapy for JS rendering.

+## Features
+- Built with Express JS, a modern, fast, web framework for building APIs with NodeJS
+- Optimized for high performance and high concurrency using asynchronous programming
+- Uses Playwright-extra stealth plugin for avoid detection
+- Built-in ad-blocker

 ## Usage
 ```python
 import requests